ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ## Message Flow and Policy Enforcement in the Basic Scenario {#arch-basic-ops}

-The basic workload identity scenario in {{basic-workload-identity-scenario}} (see {{arch-basic}}) already sketches a trust domain, a gateway, a CA/credential service, and how an application client reaches multiple workloads.
+The basic workload identity scenario described in {{basic-workload-identity-scenario}} and illustrated in {{arch-basic}} already sketches a trust domain, a gateway, a CA/credential service, and how an application client reaches multiple workloads.
 This section takes the same scenario and adds one level of detail for a single workload-to-workload hop: a caller and a callee, identity established with workload identity credentials, and a separate authorization step that may involve policy components.

-In this view, a Policy Enforcement Point (PEP) is the logical function that allows a request to proceed, blocks it, or applies obligations, after (or as part of) authenticating the peer.
-A Policy Decision Point (PDP) is an optional component to which a PEP delegates policy evaluation.
+In this view, the component enforcing authorization policy acts as a Policy Enforcement Point (PEP): it allows a request to proceed, blocks it, or applies obligations based on the authenticated peer identity and any relevant security context.
+A deployment may also use a Policy Decision Point (PDP), to which the enforcing component delegates policy evaluation.
 Deployments may implement PEP and PDP as separate services, co-locate them with a gateway or sidecar, or embed them in the receiving workload.
 This document does not define a particular policy language or protocol between PEP and PDP.

-The diagram below is at the same level of abstraction as the flows in the workload credentials document {{?I-D.ietf-wimse-workload-creds}}: it is not a normative description of a single product, but a common logical layout for how provisioning, connection setup, application-level authentication, authorization, and response relate when two workloads communicate.
+The diagram below is illustrative rather than normative.
+It shows one common logical layout for how provisioning, connection setup, application-level authentication, authorization, and response relate when two workloads communicate.

 ~~~aasvg
 +------------+               +------------+